Tony Menezes: China

 In 2002, he moved to Asia and joined Gansu Tianma F.C., where he appeared in 19 league matches.
 He then signed with China League One side Nanjing Yoyo and played in 17 league matches, scoring 3 goals.
 He again signed with a China League One outfit Zhejiang Lucheng in 2004.
 Menezes played as a defender but scored 4 goals in 22 league matches.

 Canada

 On April 19, 2006 he signed with a Canadian club for the first time, joining Toronto Lynx in the USL League Two.
 He played there for only one season.

-In 2006, ge again moved to Brazil and played for SC Ulbra (RS).
+In 2006, he returned to Brazil and played for SC Ulbra (RS).
 He with the club, competed in the Campeonato Brasileiro Série C, but was eliminated in the second stage of the competition.

 India

 In November 2006, he signed with the defending champions Mahindra United of Indian National Football League as their third foreign player.
 He debuted for the Jeepmen at the 2006 Durand Cup tournament in Delhi.

 With Mahindra United, he appeared in two competitive seasons and won the IFA Shield in 2006.
 In the 2006–07 National Football League season, Mahindra finished 3rd in the league table.
 He has also represented Mahindra at the 2007 AFC Cup, where they qualified for the knockout stages, finishing 2nd in the Group-E behind Singapore Armed Forces but lost in the QF to Al-Najmeh of Lebanon (4–5 aggregate).